 Do also a quick inventory of the food and note it on your running shopping list.

-Stocking your kitchen with healthy, clean eating foods is the best way to guard against regrettable food compromises.
+Stocking your kitchen with healthy, fiber rich foods is the best way to guard against regrettable food compromises.

 But clean eating is not about achieving perfection; it’s not about maintaining a 100% healthful, chemical and pesticide free diet.
 It is about balance and making wise choices.

-If you follow the clean eating guidelines 80% of the time, you can deviate from the approach and still achieve your goals.
+If you follow my guidelines 80% of the time, you can deviate from the approach and still achieve your goals.
 In other words: the majority of your meals will have lots of natural, whole foods, like fresh produce, whole grains, nuts and seeds.

-You will consume healthy fats, and, whenever you can, you will try to mix complex carbohydrates with lean proteins.
+You will consume healthy fats, and, whenever possible, you will try to mix complex carbohydrates with lean proteins.

 Of course you will omit ingredients like excessive sugar, unhealthy fats and overly processed foods.
-But with the 80:20 rule, you can indulge wisely from time to time.
+But with the 80/20 rule, you can even indulge wisely from time to time.

 6. Smart Choices for Convenience Foods